PurpleBooth/utility-container-restic/README.md

 # utility-container-restic

-A container I use for my backups
+A container I use for my backups.
+Has both [restic](https://github.com/restic/restic) and [rustic](https://github.com/rustic-rs/rustic/) in it.
+Uses rustic for the scripts.

 ## Usage